synaptic-cleft/musescore-tutorial/README.md

 MuseScore is free.
 You can download it [here](https://musescore.org/en/download) and follow the installation guide.
 The installation will differ depending on which operating system you use.
 After installation you can start MuseScore and should get a start screen similar to this:
 ![MuseScore start screen](./pics/startScreen.png)

 Please note that there is [www.musescore.ORG](https://www.musescore.org) from where you can download the program and there is [www.musescore.COM](https://www.musescore.com) where you can get a paid subscription so you can download existing sheet music.
-You don't need the paid subscription for sheet music.
-The sheet music NovoCantare uses is provided to the members and can be found in the Google Drive.
+You don't need the paid subscription.
+The sheet music Novo Cantare uses is provided to its members and can be found in the Google Drive.

 ## Practice with MuseScore
-In this section you'll learn how to practice your part.
+In this section you'll learn how you can use MuseScore to practice your part.

 You can download the `AveMaria.mscz` file from the Google Drive.

-If you're not a member of NovoCantare, you can download the `Ave Maria` sheet music on [MuseScore.com](https://musescore.com/user/5373126/scores/4853136).
+If you're not a member of Novo Cantare, you can download the `Ave Maria` sheet music on [MuseScore.com](https://musescore.com/user/5373126/scores/4853136).
 You can start with a free trial there, so you won't directly need a paid subscription.

 ![Example download from MuseScore.com](./pics/downloadSheet.png)